wenxuanjun/os-terminal/README.md

 ![](screenshot.png)

 This screenshot shows the result of running `fastfetch` in the example terminal.
-You can try it by running `cargo run --example terminal` (Linux only).
+You can try it by running `cargo run --release --example terminal --features=truetype` (Linux only).
 It will execute `bash` by default.

 ## Features